 In the 1990s, however, we were unable to keep up the demand for these original fittings and, again, using our knowledge of what was styled and manufactured in the correct way, we opened a new shop in 141 Corve Street.
 This shop supplies to this day some of the best hardware still manufactured in, mainly, the UK.
 All has been carefully chosen to be 'Right' and the best of what is currently available.
 In many cases we have undertaken the manufacture of fittings that we wanted and have a blacksmith, brass foundry and wood workers that help us here.

-In recent years, since our mother retired from the business, my brother, Mark, and I have tried to move our expertise on.
-Mark developed an interest in 20th century design that has informed the development of our lighting and home wares departments and Simon, after publishing a book on the history of corrugated iron in architecture, is exploring ways of using corrugated iron today.
+In recent years, since our mother retired from the business, an interest in design has informed the development of our lighting and home wares departments and Simon, after publishing a book on the history of corrugated iron in architecture, is exploring ways of using corrugated iron today.

 Today, Holloway's Period House Shop sells carefully selected items from hand made in Herefordshire ironwork, cast copies of original hardware from Birmingham and the west Midlands to properly made working clothing and iron sheep fencing.
 We have the best complete lighting showroom for many miles around and carry top quality brands such as Farrow & Ball and Edward Bulmer paints and Vivraise soft furnishings.

 Come to Ludlow and meet us.
-Simon, and his wife, Julie and the vereteran of the business, Annabel, are all here to share their expertise with you.
+Simon, his wife, Julie and her son Jon, are all here to share their expertise with you.

 The Corve Street, Ludlow buildings.